What to Wear on an Alaskan Cruise

 - Sweatshirts or hoodies

-My day in Skagway started with a short sleeved tee shirt, flannel shirt, and light jacket.
-By the end of the
+My day in Skagway started with a short-sleeved tee-shirt, flannel shirt, and light jacket.
+By the end of the day, I was just in the tee-shirt!

 Fortunately, I made the perfect choices for my Alaskan Cruise when it came to outerwear and I recommend you bring these selected items on your cruise too…